The Race To Web 3: Ethereum, Cardano & Polkadot

 So, which one is the best?
 Who will win?

-Oh, it would so easy to pick sides and play favourites when personalities and visions are so deeply involved.
+Oh, it would so easy to pick sides and play favorites when personalities and visions are so deeply involved.
 But we think that the ultimate winning scenario is one where technology can thrive and where the innovation between the projects can complement rather than compete.

 At the end of the day, all three could lean on each other’s flaws and learn to build and develop the industry in a positive way.
 At the very least, we could even say they could co-exist happily like iOS, Android, and Windows.